Jimny history – how we got here (an Australian perspective)

 Sales over the years (Australia)

-This shows the 4th generation Jimnys outselling the 3rd generation cars by nearly a factor of 5 in Australia.
-Generation 4 cars have sold at an average rate of 4200 units a year to mid 2024, and generation 3 sold an average 867 units per year.
+This shows the 4th generation Jimnys outselling the 3rd generation cars by a factor of 7.5 in Australia in terms of sales rates.
+Generation 4 cars have sold at an average rate of 5300 units a year to the end of 2024, and generation 3 sold an average 700 units per year over its lifespan.

-Australian sales data is harder to come by such data for the earlier cars.
+Australian sales data is harder to come by such data for the earlier cars so I can’t really reliably track it throughout history.

 In one of the generation 1 LJ articles I sourced it is noted ~25 000 cars were sold from the 70s till 1981 in Australia, and we have firm sales figures for generations 3 and 4.
 I’ve not been able to source quite the same info for Sierras, however.
 The ‘Automotive Census’ for Australia, 1995 figures gives out figures for Suzuki ‘Light commercial vehicles’: